Music in Ancient Egypt

 Various activities of ancient Egypt included live music.
-Different wall inscriptions on Pharaonic temples displayed ancient Egyptians playing music in dissimilar occasions.
+Pharaonic temples musicians are displayed on different wall inscriptions playing music in dissimilar occasions.

 There were also some gods that were linked to music and festive like Bes and Hathor.
-The worship of these gods included different musical performances and some dances as well.
+The worship of these gods included different music and dance performances and some dances as well.
 Moreover, walking around ancient Egypt, you would find people singing and listening to different types of music while cultivating their lands, at home, in royal palaces, and even in wartime.

 The Pharaohs even made use of all types of musical instruments.
 This is besides the fact that music was commonly accompanied by the clapping, chanting, and cheering of the people.